 Loyalty programs are like cars: from an outsider’s perspective, there’s not much difference between them.
 Cars get you from point A to point B, while loyalty programs help you retain customers, right?
 The truth is, however, that the small details are what make the experience different.
 While some people prefer a speedy sports car, others need a trusty family car to get the kids to the school.
-In the same vein, retail reward programs differ greatly from brand-focused loyalty programs.
+In the same vein, retail loyalty programs differ greatly from brand-focused reward programs.

-What Is a Retail Reward Program?
+What Is a Retail Loyalty Program?

 Imagine a customer going into an electronics store.
 Initially, they intend to purchase a new laptop, but in the process they decided to buy a new headset and a mouse.
 That’s three products in their basket, from three different brands.
 But what if that customer had decided to choose a different outlet?
 Then the retailer would’ve missed out on an opportunity with a large basket value.

-The bottom line: retail reward programs are meant to help companies in a high-stakes market where the competition is fierce.
+The bottom line: retail membership programs are meant to help companies in a high-stakes market where the competition is fierce.
 After all, retailers are selling the same things as their competitors.
 Being able to stand out promises a significant increase in revenue – and a loyalty program is one tool that helps you stand out.

 What is in this video?